neoatlan/nestjs-opensearch/README.md

 # nestjs-opensearch
-OpenSearch (alternative to Elasticsearch) module for NestJS framework
+OpenSearch module for NestJS framework

 ## Installation
 For NPM: